CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

    ![](../media/nvaie-5.png)

 1. **Create Your NGC (NVIDIA GPU Cloud) Account**:
 In the next step, create your NGC account by providing your NVIDIA cloud account name.
-Provide any name for Account name and click on **Create NVDIA Cloud Account**.
+Provide a name for the account and click on **Create NVIDIA Cloud Account**.

    ![](../media/nvaie-6.png)

 ### Success!

 You have successfully created your NVIDIA NVAIE and NVIDIA Cloud accounts.
-Verify that you are provided with free 1000 credits to try out RIVA.
+Verify that you are provided with 1000 free credits to try out RIVA.

    ![](../media/nvaie-credits.png)